muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 *More secondary possreps will be added corresponding to program source code.*

-# ALGEBRAIC DATA TYPE POSSREPS
+# CRITICAL ALGEBRAIC DATA TYPE POSSREPS

 ## Any / Universal Type Possrep